 Even though contacts are beneficial, they can cause many problems if they’re not cared for or worn correctly.
 Do your best to follow the above guidelines.

 The Bottom Line

-It’s possible to develop an eye infection from sleeping with contacts, but it’s easy to reduce your risk of infection by being diligent in your routine.
-If possible, always make sure that you remove your contact lenses before you go to bed.
+It’s possible to develop an eye infection from sleeping with contacts, but it’s easy to reduce your risk of infection by being diligent in your contact lens routine.
+If possible, always ensure you remove your contact lenses before you go to bed.
 Getting eye exams in Chicago on a regular basis is another way to stay on top of your eye health.
 Get in touch with our team at the Kraff Eye Institute to learn more about how we can help!